15 Ridiculously Beautiful Places to Visit in the Philippines

 PRO TIP: Here's a list of essential items to pack for all of your island-hopping tours while in the Philippines:

-- Waterproof bag or pouch for your cell phone especially for your visit to such places as the Big Lagoon and the Secret Lagoon in El Nido.
+• Waterproof bag or pouch for your cell phone especially for your visit to such places as the Big Lagoon and the Secret Lagoon in El Nido and island hopping in Port Barton.

-- Water shoes - It's important to have a pair because sometimes you'll need to be walking on rocks to get to your destination.
+• Water shoes - It's important to have a pair because sometimes you'll need to be walking on rocks to get to your destination.
 You'll thank me later for bringing them.

-- Sunscreen - Make sure to put it on 30 minutes before being in the sun and/or water.
-Banana Boat worked the best for me.
-You can buy it in the Philippines, too, but it's pricey (500 - 700 pesos depending on the store--shop around!)
+• Sunscreen - You buy sunscreen in the Philippines, too, but it's pricey (500 - 700 pesos depending on the store--shop around!)

-6. An Island-hopping cruise from El Nido to Coron:
+6. An Island-Hopping Cruise from El Nido to Coron

 Sold yet?

-The most famous and the most highly-reviewed tour company is Tao Expeditions.
-They have both 3-day and 5-day tours through the remote Linapacan and Culian Islands.
-Other companies do similar routes and I met people who booked theirs after getting to El Nido.
-In all of them, you get to sleep on the beach.
-Some provide tents, while others provide pre-made very rustic wooden structures.
-You’ll spend your days sunbathing, swimming, kayaking, drinking, eating and well, you get the picture.
+With most tours, you get to sleep on the beach.
+Some provide tents, while others provide rustic wooden structures.
+You’ll spend your days sunbathing, swimming, kayaking, drinking, eating, and well, you get the picture.

 THE CENTER: THE VISAYAS